dgru/how_we_work/data-management.md

 1. We use scripts to process data, make models, do analyses, etc.
 1. We publish git repositories through Zenodo upon publication of a manuscript.
 1. Collaborative manuscripts are written in Overleaf, google drive, or via one of the R packages that faciliate combined text and code (e.g. drake or blogdown).
-1. When matriculating, make sure all projects, code, papers, data, etc. are in the @marine-predator-group organization on GitHub and/or Google Drive.
+1. When matriculating, make sure all projects, code, papers, data, etc. are in the @marine-predators-group organization on GitHub and/or Google Drive.

 # For group discussion and some trial & error
 1. We generally make presentations in google slides so that other lab members can easily access useful graphics.
 However, CDB still uses Keynote.
 We should consider coalescing on an R-centric (or other open source method) for easy, reproducible slide generation and sharing.